pyQode/pyqode.core/doc/source/getting_started.rst

 The editor widget provides flexibility by the use of editor extensions.
 There are two types of extensions:

-    - Panel: a panel is a QWidget that is added to one of the four layouts (top, bottom, left, right)
+    - Panel: a Panel is a QWidget that is added to one of the four layouts (top, bottom, left, right)
     - Mode: a mode is an object that adds a new behaviour to the editor usually by connecting to the text edit events.

 The text edit is a subclass of a QPlainTextEdit to adds a few new events: